Guradesh-01/Induction/README.md

 ## Day 1 (July,31 2025)

 ### Gurudwara Sahib        / Time:-8:30
     On the First day of college we visited Gurudwara sahib which is built in a shape of a ship (jahaz of Guru ji).
 Inside there was a Kirtani jatha who were doing Kirtan after that they recited Sri Chupai Sahib and Sri Anand Sahib and at last the Ardas was recited
 ### Auditorium      /  Time :-10:30
+Harleen kaur
+    She welcomed the new batch of CS/IT students with enthusiasm.
+She told about the value of academics, activities, discipline and taught us how to maintain a well balanced life.
 Dr Sehajpal singh
 >Principal of Guru Nanak Dev engineering college